 - National Tsunami Education and Outreach Action Plan

-- Guidance for outreach and education planning and activities resulting in an increase in number of TsunamiReady communities
+- Guidance for education and outreach planning and activities resulting in an increase in number of TsunamiReady communities

 - National Media Tsunami Guidebook and increased number of corresponding state guidebooks

-The NTHMP Grant Program is the primary funding source for projects that further the efforts of the NTHMP and NOAA's TsunamiReady Program.
-Through this grant program, NTHMP partner states have been able to substantially improve the products and services they provide to coastal communities in a cost-effective way.
+The financial assistance provided to NTHMP partner states through grants from NOAA is the primary funding source for projects that further the efforts of the NTHMP and NOAA's TsunamiReady program.
+With this assistance, NTHMP partner states have been able to substantially improve the products and services they provide to coastal communities in a cost-effective way.
 Examples of fundable projects include inundation maps, evacuation plans and maps, technical training and public education programs, outreach projects, preparedness and mitigation workshops, planning guidance, evacuation drills, warning infrastructure (e.g., sirens), and signs.

 Safer U.S. Shores: NTHMP Grant Investment Activities Report FY08-15